-The faculty member is expected to participate conscientiously,cooperatively, and productively in the collective efforts and functioning of the Department, the College, and the University as a whole.
+The faculty member is expected to participate conscientiously, cooperatively, and productively in the collective efforts and functioning of the Department, the College, and the University as a whole.
 There may, needless to say, be some overlap between scholarship/creative activity and service to the Department, the University and the community at large.
 Included in the areas of service are the following:

-- 1.)
-Membership on departmental, school, and university wide committees; - 2.)
-Assuming leadership roles on campus committees; - 3.)
-Organizating and engaging in significant activities which enhance the the educational climate and/or student life (i.e., chairing panel discussions; planning and/or chairing colloquia and workshops); - 3.)
-Participating in student organizations as faculty advisor or sponsor; - 5.)
-Taking part in campus outreach efforts and activities which cast cast favorable attention to the faculty member and to the University; - 6.)
-Delivering speeches or using other means of communication which which convey information to community groups about the faculty member's profession, about the Department and about the University;
+- 1. Membership on departmental, school, and university wide committees; - 2.
+Assuming leadership roles on campus committees; - Organizing and engaging in significant activities which enhance the the educational climate and/or student life (i.e., chairing panel discussions; planning and/or chairing colloquia and workshops);

-and;

-7.)
-Specifically, at the departmental level, when called upon the faculty member is expected to carry out a fair share of functions. examples: special course/discipline coordinator; guest lecturer for departmental collegues, and developing new courses and revising old ones.
+- 4. Participating in student organizations as faculty advisor or sponsor; - 5.
+Taking part in campus outreach efforts and activities which cast cast favorable attention to the faculty member and to the University; - 6.
+Delivering speeches or using other means of communication which convey information about the Department and about the University to community groups about the faculty member's profession. - 7.
+Specifically, at the departmental level, when called upon the faculty member is expected to carry out a fair share of functions.
+Examples: special course/discipline coordinator; guest lecturer for departmental colleagues, and developing new courses and revising old ones.